MwalaTimothy/ESP32-8266_Microcontrolers_Sensors_Actuator/README.md

 To get started with these projects, you'll need a dualbase board or a triple adapter D1 Mini board,as well as one or more environmental shields.
 The code for each project is included in this repository, and you can upload it to your D1 Mini board using the Arduino IDE or another compatible programming environment.

 ## Hardware Requirements
-A DIY IOT KIT 💥
+A DIY IOT KIT 💥 from www.carenuity.com
 - ![image](https://user-images.githubusercontent.com/74060530/232207212-4e855820-2f56-4385-9eb0-b2f23c969ee6.png)

 ## Software Requirements
 - [Arduino IDE](https://www.arduino.cc/en/software) for programming the ESP8266 D1-mini
 - [ESP8266 library for Arduino](https://github.com/esp8266/Arduino)
 - [0.66 OLED SHIELD library](https://github.com/mcauser/Adafruit_SSD1306/tree/esp8266-64x48)

+- DID YOU KNOW! you can simply use a web flashing tool https://chipglobe-dev.web.app/ and have your kit running without strain

 ## Installation
 1. Clone this repository to your local machine using `git clone https://github.com/YOUR-USERNAME/Digital-Weather-Station.git`